-2.5.Individual Fatigue Prediction
+9. Individual Fatigue Prediction

 The effects of sleep loss vary considerably among individuals.
 A potential application of fatigue models would be to provide guidance to individual crew members on their expected level of fatigue at a given time.
 This information could be used to improve sleep management strategies and to apply personalised fatigue countermeasures.

-Unfortunately however, currently available BFMs tend to be based on averaged fatigue ratings and are restricted therefore to predicting risk probabilities for a target population average rather than the instantaneous fatigue levels of a specific individual.
-However, related research has demonstrated that the 3-process model has quite high accuracy in predicting individual sleepiness and sleep timing.
+Since the automatic sleep functions of models are based on averaged fatigue ratings and are restricted to predicting risk probabilities for a target population, the BMM must allow actual sleep obtained by an individual crewmember to be entered into the BMM.
+Related research has demonstrated that the 3-process model has quite high accuracy in predicting individual sleepiness and sleep timing.

 Recent technological developments have also seen the emergence of a range of applications (apps) for use with rapidly evolving 'smartphone' technology.
 Broader research has included the development of smartphone apps for monitoring motor vehicle driver alertness and distraction that issue warnings to drivers if their safety is compromised, and for both predicting sleep quality and monitoring sleep quality via the use of embedded mobile phone technology.
-Similar developments are underway for the aviation domain, with one of the selected models having already developed and released quite a sophisticated alertness and fatigue management app for use across iOS platforms by professional flight crew.3
+Similar developments are underway for the aviation domain, with one of the selected models having already developed and released a sophisticated alertness and fatigue management app for use across iOS platforms by professional flight crew.